 - You can also invite fellow Mormons and LGBTQI/SSA friends to share a meal together in your home and just get to know each other without discussing the issues that may divide you.
 Click through to find a few tips about how to host a Breaking Bread Dinner in your home.

-- Consider being an affirming host to an LGBTQ brother or sister at church as part of MBB’s ‘Sunday By Your Side‘ program.
+- Consider being an affirming host to an LGBTQ brother or sister at church as part of MBB’s ‘Sunday By Your Side‘ initiative.
 On Easter Sunday, the Sunday closest to Christmas or anytime you feel inspired to invite LGBTQ folks, just post your name, town, and an invitation to spend ‘Sunday By Your Side’ on the MBB Facebook group wall and anyone interested in joining you can send you a private message (don’t post address or phone number on the public page) and you can get together.
 Then post photos afterward.
+MBB also hosts folks at General Conference sessions and special performances by the Tabernacle Choir.

 - Collaborate with Ward and Stake Leadership — You can prayerfully collaborate with your leaders to find ways to make your homes and congregations more welcoming to your LGBTQ/SSA sisters, brothers, and families.
-Here are a few resources and sample letters you can use to invite your leaders to pursue this effort.
-For example you can invite them to hold 5th-Sunday lessons based on the content of the official LDS website mormonsandgays.org, or sponsor firesides to foster discussion of these issues in your wards and stakes, or place announcements in ward bulletins about LDS- LGBTQI/SSA events, etc.
+Click through to find a few resources, sample talks, and sample letters you can use to invite your leaders to pursue this effort.
+For example you can invite them to hold 5th-Sunday lessons based on the content of the official LDS website mormonandgay.lds.org, or sponsor firesides to foster discussion of these issues in your ward and stake, or place announcements in ward bulletins about LDS- LGBTQI/SSA events, etc.

 - Political Advocacy — You can participate in the political process in support of the legal rights (that do not oppose the LDS church’s positions) of your LGBTQI/SSA neighbors.
 For example, the MBB community joined in efforts to help pass the LGBTQI/SSA non-discrimination law in Utah that the LDS church officially supported in 2015.